raystack/optimus/docs/docs/concepts/overview.md

 up and run.
 Replay will frequently check the status of each task from the scheduler (every 5 minutes) to track if each task is still in progress, failed, or succeeded.

+Optimus also provides Backup to duplicate a resource that can be perfectly used before running Replay.
+Optimus accepts which datastore and resource that needs to be backed up and users have a choice to also back up the downstream resources within the same project.
+Where the backup result will be located, and the expiry detail can be configured in the project configuration.

-Optimus also provides Replay Dry Run to simulate all the impacted tasks without actually re-running the tasks.
+Both Replay and Backup are provided with Dry Run to simulate all the impacted tasks or resources without actually re-running the tasks or backing up the resources.

 ## Monitoring & Alerting